When we set up an aquarium, we seek to produce a warm, chemically

 Malachite green plus formaldehyde is highly effective at killing

-ich therodonts, as well as a number of other protozoa and
+ich therodonts, as well as a number of other organisms in kingdom

-bacteria.
-Either chemical can be effective by itself against ich, but the
+Harosa.
+Either chemical can be effective by itself, but the

 combination is synergistic, meaning it is much more

 formaldehyde attacks cell membranes, which allows better

 penetration of malachite green to the vital structures within.

 Standard dosing is 0.05 ppm malachite green and 15 ppm